instadeepai/Mava/README.md

 ## Quickstart ⚡

 We have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first Multi-Agent System.
-For more on Mava's implementation details, please visit our [documentation].

 ## Contributing 🤝

 Please read our [contributing docs](./CONTRIBUTING.md) for details on how to submit pull requests, our Contributor License Agreement and community guidelines.

-## Performance and Speed
+## Performance and Speed 🚀
 It should be noted that in all cases here Mava is trained using a single 6GB Nivida 3060 laptop GPU.

-In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the speed and performance of Mava against EPyMARL on a simple Robotic Warehouse task with 4 agents.
+In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the speed and performance of Mava against [EPyMARL][epymarl] on a simple Robotic Warehouse task with 4 agents.

 Furthermore, we illustrate the speed of JAX-based MARL by illustrating the system steps per second as the number of parallel environments are increased

 Here, also note the system performance on a larger set of Robotic Warehouse environments:

-## Roadmap
+## Roadmap 🛤️
 We plan to iteratively expand Mava in the following increments:
-1. Support for more multi-agent Jumanji environments
+- 🌴 Support for more multi-agent Jumanji environments.
-2. Benchmarks on a more environments
+- 📊 Benchmarks on a more environments.
-3. Support for off-policy algorithms
+- 🦾 Support for off-policy algorithms.

 Please do follow along as we develop this next phase!

-## Citing Mava
+## Citing Mava 📚

 If you use Mava in your work, please cite the accompanying [technical report][Paper] (to be updated soon to reflect our transition to JAX):